 Will that little drop at the top fall down?

-What is this make of?
+What is this made of?

 Are these questions going through your thoughts right now too?
 That’s exactly why you need to create this science sensory bottle experiment with your child too.
 It’s a really fun back to school STEM activity!

 Create opportunities that encourage your child to question and hypothesize